 In common with many not-for-profit organizations, the Complex derives revenue from donations and fundraising revenue, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, our verification of this revenue was limited to the amounts recorded in the records of the Complex.
-Therefore, we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, excess of revenue over expenses and cash flows from operations for the year ended December 31, 2023, current assets as at December 31, 2023, and net assets as at January 1, 2023 and December 31, 2023.
-The predecessor auditor's opinion on the financial statements for the year ended December 31, 2022 was modified accordingly because of the possible effects on this limitation of scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, excess of revenue over expenses and cash flows from operations for the year ended December 31, 2024 and 2023, current assets as at December 31, 2024 and 2023, and net assets as at January 1 and December 31 for both the 2024 and 2023 years.
+Our audit opinion on the financial statements for the year ended December 31, 2023 was modified accordingly because of the possible effects on this limitation of scope.